-We buy all our beans from indigenous farmers in Southern Belize.
+We buy all our cacao beans from small family farmers in Southern Belize.
 Most of these farmers are of Kekchi or Mopan Maya descent, who have had their farms handed down through generations.
 Our sugar comes from northern Belize from mainly Yucated Maya cane farmers.

 We are Chris and Jo Beaumont.
 Originally from the UK, we first came to Belize in 1998 to set up SailSports Belize, the first windsurfing and sailing school in the country.
 Chris had been working as a process engineer for Owens Ilinois in Toledo, Ohio and, I had been working for a boutique advertising agency in London, as a television advertising producer.
 Both of us had become disillusioned with our busy lives where work figured more prominently than pleasure,and separately, we left our careers to follow our dream of a simpler life.

 We met in Barbados learning to be sailing and windsurfing instructors ,and at the end of the six- month course, we ventured to Belize.

 Back in 2000 when we first came to Belize